Water-Use It Wisely

 The Edwards Aquifer Authority is a regional water management agency that regulates with integrity, transparency, respect, and commitment to sustainability of the aquifer.

-Center for Water Efficiency Landscaping, USU
+Center for Water Efficiency Landscaping, Utah State University

 Published: November 14, 2008